Luke F. Walton

 Luke F. Walton is the founder and CEO of Surmado, a company building managed AI systems for small businesses.
 He is also an independent researcher on the ethics of artificial intelligence and, under the name Scoobert Doobert, a musician and producer with close to two decades of released work.
 He is based in San Diego.

-His work runs across software, music, and philosophy, and he treats it as one continuous body of work rather than three separate careers.
-The spine is simple: he loves music, and he loves small business — especially the small businesses of the music industry, the neighborhood stores and independent studios he came up inside.
-That single thread runs from a childhood spent studying guitar in a local music store, through the music-products trade at NAMM, to founding Surmado to build AI for small businesses — and it is the same conviction that shapes what he writes about authorship and accountability.
-The pieces are facets of one idea, not side quests.
+His work runs across software, music, and philosophy.
+The thread: he loves music, and he loves small business — especially the small businesses of the music industry, the neighborhood stores and independent studios he came up inside.
+It runs from a childhood studying guitar in a local music store, through the music-products trade at NAMM, to founding Surmado to build AI for small businesses, and it shapes what he writes about authorship and accountability.
 The full arc is below, under Music industry (NAMM).

 In a 2021 egoFM interview (published on Radiowelt, September 2022), the joke became a frame.
 Asked through the logic of starter Pokémon, Scoobert Doobert landed not as the easy path, but as Glumanda: the hard-scaling choice, der schwere Weg, the one that makes less sense early and more sense through Entwicklung.
 That became a useful way to read the larger road.
 The work did not move in a straight line from musician to founder to writer.
 It moved through bands, studios, invoices, podcasts, corporate systems, startup building, and philosophy: awkward early forms, retained through evolution.

 Surmado builds and operates AI systems for small businesses, centered on an AI agent called Scout that handles the work most owners do not have time for.
-The company is headquartered in Phoenix, AZ.
+The company is headquartered in Phoenix, AZ, with offices in San Diego and Los Angeles.
 Walton founded the company and built its early product himself before assembling a team.
-The premise is that the durable value of AI for a small business is not a chatbot but managed systems someone is accountable for: software that does the job, with a clear owner when it does not.
+The premise: software that does the job, with a clear owner when it does not.

 He designs the apps he ships.
-Beyond Surmado's Scout agent, now available as an iPhone and Android app, he has published two independent, privacy-first iOS apps that he designed and built end to end: Private Workout Logger, an on-device workout log with a confirm-before-save shorthand parser, and Stop Political Spam Texts, a free, open-source (MIT) on-device SMS filter.
-All three put the same conviction into product form: software that does real work on the user's own device, with a clear owner accountable for it.
+Beyond Surmado's Scout agent, now available as an iPhone and Android app, he has published three independent, privacy-first iOS apps that he designed and built end to end: Private Workout Logger, an on-device workout log with a confirm-before-save shorthand parser; Stop Political Spam Texts, a free, open-source (MIT) on-device SMS filter; and A New Word Every Day, a free daily vocabulary widget with no account and no server.
 The set is collected under Apps.

 He teaches and speaks on practical generative AI, agentic workflows, and responsible adoption.
 Recent engagements include a keynote panel at the AI for Marketers Summit (May 14, 2026): “AI Maturity in 2026: Building and Enabling the Modern Marketing Team,” moderated by Katelyn Brower with Patricia Clark and Dr. Sharmin Attaran.